Skip to content

 Map of East/Central LA

-City Boundary and Parks: City of LA Data Portal, 2025.
-Roads: US Census Bureau, 2025., LA River: National Hydrography Database, 2025.
+City Boundary, Council District Boundary, and Parks: City of LA Data Portal, 2025.

 Ongoing Council District Initiatives

-In Council District 1, a particular focus is MacArthur Park and includes programs like mobile overdose response teams, a peace ambassador program, and community clean teams that employ local community members in maintaining the park.
+In Council District 1, a particular focus is MacArthur Park, where initiatives include mobile overdose response teams, a peace ambassador program, and community clean teams that employ local community members in maintaining the park.
 Council District 13 is particularly focused on Echo Park, where a pilot street vending district is currently in development to assist in formalizing a self-governance structure for street vendors within the park.
-In Council District 14, densification of neighborhoods like Boyle Heights is causing residents to be concerned about even greater pressure on existing parks and amenities.

 Summary of Key Issues and Engagement Findings